 Roger’s optimism and good humor were infectious, and he quickly became my favorite patient on the service.
 I frequently came up with excuses to drop in on him between cases, mostly to shoot the breeze.

 Late one night, Roger complained to his nurses about itching and sneezing and received a dose of Benadryl.
 On pre-rounds a few hours later, I followed the loud echoes of snoring that led to his room.
 Roger was flat on his back in bed, slack-jawed, thin wisps of white hair reaching for the ceiling.
 It was a comical sight.
 Now we finally knew what it took to exhaust his tireless spirit — not cancer, not surgery — but allergy pills.

 “Good morning, Mr. Marshall.”
 He stirred after a louder third repetition, and answered my questions with a series of grunts, snorts and gurgles approximating Swedish.
 “I’ll come back later,” I said, checking his incisions.
 Clean, dry, intact.

 I didn’t think much of it.
 It seemed odd that such a seemingly benign medication could sedate a person so profoundly, especially one of Roger’s impressive weight.
 But what did I know?
 It was only a few weeks into third year.
-I hadn’t learned that whether one hundred pounds or one hundred kilos, eighty years old is still eighty years old.
+I hadn’t learned that whether one hundred pounds or one hundred kilos, 80 years old is still 80 years old.